Getting Around Nepal: The Journey of a Lifetime

 • Cost-effective: Hotels in Nepal are quite reasonable.
 You may even get discounts if you dodge peak season.
 Accommodations at higher altitudes can be slightly costly.
 Otherwise, homestays are affordable.

 • Remote Areas: Finding accommodation in remote areas is not difficult in Nepal.
-They may not be as fully furnished as the hotels in city areas but are equipped with essentials enough for your cozy stay.
+They may not be as fully furnished as the hotels in city areas, but are equipped with essentials enough for your cozy stay.
+Carry cash – ATMs are nonexistent above 3,000m.

-• Payments: Hotels in city areas accept cash as well as card payment and online payment.
-But, the same is not the case in remote areas.
+• Payments: Hotels in city areas accept cash as well as card payments and online payments.
+But the same is not the case in remote areas.
 Carry Nepali currencies while traveling to remote areas.
 ATMs are absent there.
+Note: Load shedding (power cuts) is now rare in Kathmandu/Pokhara, but bring a power bank for villages.

 Weather